-Prior to entering into any engagement letter with our independent publicly registered accountants for fiscal year 2006 or 2007, our Audit Committee approved the 2006 and the 2007 audit fees.
+Prior to entering into the engagement letter with our independent registered accountants, our Audit Committee approved the 2007 audit fees.
+For fiscal year 2008, our Audit Committee has approved fees for certain services to be rendered by the independent registered accountants.

-SHAREHOLDER PROPOSALS AND NOMINATIONS FOR DIRECTOR
+SHAREHOLDER PROPOSALS